PLC Alarm Tag

 Select the communication driver tag from which data will be read.

-By default, the tag will look for a parent tag that is a device driver (*Driver).
+By default, the tag will look for an ancestor or sibling tag that is a device driver (*Driver).
 If none is found, the text "--Missing--" will be displayed.
+If more than one equally qualified tags are found, "--Error: Multiple Drivers--" will be displayed.
 The tag button to the right of the field opens the tag browser, from which you can either select an existing communication driver tag or add a new one.
 The X button will clear the field.
 Right-clicking on a tag in the field will open a dialog with which you can add or remove a Snapshot Expression or open a selected driver's properties dialog.

 PLC Type